Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 **You do not need to adjust the `SSEDisplayTweaks.ini` or `Skyrim.ini` settings per Puredark's instructions.
 My default settings for the modlist support DLSS.**

 You can find the configuration file for DLSS in the `SKSE\Plugins\` folder of the mod.
 I recommend turning off sharpening, but **do not** touch either of the MipLodBias settings.

-### Installing Patreon ENB binaries

-Please follow the steps below to install the Patreon ENB binaries:

-1. Create a mod called `[NoDelete] Optional ENB Patreon Binaries` by right-clicking under the `Optionals` separator in the left pane of MO2 -> clicking `All Mods` -> and then clicking `Create empty mod above`.
-2. Once you've created the mod, right-click the mod name and click `Open in Explorer`.
-3. Once the window opens, create a folder named `Root` and open this folder.
-4. Open the archive you got from Boris' discord and open the `WrapperVersion` folder.
-5. Drag and drop **only** the `d3d11.dll` and `d3dcompiler_46e.dll` files into the folder called Root that we opened in Step 3.
-6. Enable the mod `[NoDelete] Optional ENB Patreon Binaries` in MO2 by ticking the box next to it.
-7. If you have opened the game before installing these ENB binaries, open MO2's `Overwrite` by double-clicking the red `Overwrite` text at the very bottom of MO2's left pane.
-8. Open the `Root` folder inside Overwrite and delete any `enbcache` and `gpucache` folders if they exist.

 ## In-Game MCM options